-Our search tool has unconventional requirements so let's run through those first.
+Our search tool has unconventional requirements so let’s run through those first.
 It is a structured search query with a number of parameters expected by the backend:

 The old version did all of that on one (complicated) page, but unsurprisingly there were usability issues.
 These issues meant the tool had poor adoption by the intended users.
 Meanwhile, the need for a tool like this for a much wider range of users has been identified, so we’ve had another go.

 Our main approach has been to break it into smaller steps, but more of them.
 Then, we’ve been able to address each of the required parameters in isolation, asking the question in the best way.
 With additional technical work, we’ve been able to reduce the need for all of the parameters.